-I’ve been thinking about cons and pros about freelancing vs. a full-time job for some time now.
+I’ve been thinking about cons and pros about freelance work vs. a full-time job for some time now.
 Honestly, I prefer to work for someone else and within a team, other than to work for myself exclusively.
-I’m a natural chatter and I enjoy working with others but I still might give it a try.
+I’m a natural chatter and I enjoy working with others, but I still might give it a try.

 I’ve always been curious about freelancers and how they manage to balance everything.
 From finances to communicating with clients, to promoting their job to ensure more work.
 They do it all by themselves.

 So, while I was doing some research, I discovered Freelance TV and I got to kill some of my curiosity.

 This is a project by Dann Petty, a freelancer, who’s been traveling the US to conduct interviews with freelancers.
 In his own words: “All with one goal, to learn how to become the best freelancers by hearing real world stories straight from the mouths of actual freelancers.”